leileibama/LeoColloSharp/README.md

 2. Then, click Start.
 3. Input 'data' for a first try.
 LeoColloSharp will provides you the frequent collocates of 'data'.

+## Acknoledgements
+The collocates were extracted from the ENCOW14 corpus (https://corporafromtheweb.org/encow14/).
+Our sincere thanks to the developers of the ENCOW14 corpus.
+Users of LeoColloSharp are encouraged to cite their works (https://corporafromtheweb.org/research-with-cow/).

 ## Contact
 LeoColloSharp is designed and developed by Leo Lei Lei with C#.